roscopeco/jasm/docs/cookbook.md

 #### Autoboxing

 Autoboxing is syntactic sugar provided by `javac`.
-If you want boxing, you must do it yourself - the runtime provides nice easy methods to it:
+If you want boxing, you must do it yourself - the runtime provides nice easy methods to handle it in both directions (which are also used by code compiled with `javac`):

 ```java
 // box, assuming we have a primitive int at the top of the stack